Search Results for: demolished

 -

-Wasatch Elementary (Demolished) – Clearfield UT
+Wasatch Elementary (demolished) – Clearfield UT

 Clearfield hosted the Clearfield Naval Supply Depot during WWII.
 Thus, their schools were full to bursting, and not only was Wasatch Elementary built for the Davis County School District, but several other “Emergency Schools” were built in local war housing… read more